MikroElektronika/mikrosdk_click_v2/clicks/expand16/README.md

 ## Example Description

-> This example demonstrates the use of Expand 16 click board by setting and reading the ports state.
+> This example demonstrates the use of Expand 16 Click board by setting and reading the ports state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets half of the pins as output ( GPIO4, GPIO5, GPIO6 and GPIO7 ) and the other half of the pins as inputs ( GPIO0, GPIO1, GPIO2 and GPIO3 ).
+> Initializes the driver and performs the Click default configuration which sets half of the pins as output ( GPIO4, GPIO5, GPIO6 and GPIO7 ) and the other half of the pins as inputs ( GPIO0, GPIO1, GPIO2 and GPIO3 ).